Wyamio/Wyam.Web/Input/modules/writefiles.md

   - `WriteFiles()`

     Writes the document content to disk with the same file name and relative path as the input file.
-This requires metadata for `FileRelative` to be set (which is done by default by the [ReadFiles](/modules/readfiles) module).
+This requires metadata for `RelativeFilePath` to be set (which is done by default by the [ReadFiles](/modules/readfiles) module).

   - `WriteFiles(string extension)`

     Writes the document content to disk with the specified extension with the same base file name and relative path as the input file.
-This requires metadata for `FileRelative` to be set (which is done by default by the [ReadFiles](/modules/readfiles) module).
+This requires metadata for `RelativeFilePath` to be set (which is done by default by the [ReadFiles](/modules/readfiles) module).

   - `WriteFiles(Func<IDocument, string> path)`